L3vinax/ArcRebuildSPSecret/README.md

 # ArcRebuildSPSecret

-This powershell will allow you to rebuild the EncryptedServicePrincipalSecret file used to onboard machines to Azure Arc.
+This powershell will allow you to rebuild the EncryptedServicePrincipalSecret file used to onboard machines to Azure Arc via Group Policy Object.